nano11-dev/post-setup/README.md

 ## Projects used
 - [UninstallEdge.cmd by Vichingo455](https://gist.github.com/Vichingo455/39bb82496ef566156c8e65696051ce43)

-If you want to add something, just create a pull request and if you find any bugs, just create an issue!
+If you want to add something, just create a pull request and if you find any bugs, just create an issue.